emfcamp/docker-mediawiki/README.md

     docker-compose exec mediawiki php /var/www/mediawiki/w/maintenance/update.php

+And if you're using SMW, you may need to also run extra commands, e.g.:

+    docker-compose exec mediawiki php /var/www/mediawiki/w/extensions/SemanticMediaWiki/maintenance/updateEntityCountMap.php

-Note that if the wiki is in read-only mode, you'll have to disable that, or you'll get a cryptic error.
+Note that if the wiki is in read-only mode (`$wgReadOnly`), you'll have to disable that, or you'll get a cryptic error.

 ## Config